16 Secrets of School Portrait Photographers

 As for what schools do with their portion of the revenue, it depends on the school.
 But many usually sink it back into student programs.

-“Parents are very passionate about their kids getting good school photos,” Courtney, a photographer based in Canada, tells Mental Floss.
+“Parents are very passionate about their kids getting good school photos,” Courtney, a photographer based in Canada, told Mental Floss in 2018.
 They might send along a note with their kid describing what they didn’t like about the previous year’s photo.
 “When I started, I didn’t expect the level of hostility with parents when a photo doesn’t go the way they want it to.”

 Boyer has sometimes had parents ask to stand behind her while she shoots so they can take their own pictures.
 “I usually say no cell phone photos.
 If they take theirs, they won’t buy mine.”